Manufacturers Illegally Fix Prices

 At this time, it is unknown how much each Settlement Class member who submits a valid claim will receive.
 Payments will be based on a number of factors, including at least the number of valid claims filed by all Settlement Class members and the number of (1) qualifying new vehicles purchased or leased or (2) qualifying replacement parts purchased.

 What if I no longer have the vehicle?

 You may still claim a vehicle even if you no longer have it.
-You will still need to include all relevant information though, including the VIN and the date you had purchased it.
+You will still need to include all relevant information though.

 Where can I find the VIN for my vehicle(s)?

 You don’t need your VIN to submit a claim.

 A Vehicle Identification Number (VIN) is an ID that is assigned to every car and is usually 17 characters long.
 If you still own the car, the easiest way to find your VIN is on the driver’s side interior dashboard.
 You can also locate it as a sticker on the driver’s side door jamb.
 If you no longer have the vehicle, check your vehicle’s insurance or title records or contact the dealership where you had purchased the vehicle.

 There are many variables that affect the length of this process.
 The Final Claim submission deadline us March 16th, 2020 and we should have a better idea of the timeline for these settlements shortly after that.

 Refund Advocacy is a leading third-party class action settlement claims recovery firm.
 You can learn more about us by clicking on the ‘About’ tab.